 Czech Republic joins consortium

 EU Member States participating in PESCO will be put under pressure to participate in the „Eurodrone“, which they co-finance through the „Permanent Structured Cooperation“ budget.
 Last week, the European Defence Agency presented the new list of PESCO projects.
 It shows that the Czech Republic has now joined the drone consortium.
-According to speculations, the Czech armaments company Aero Vodochody will be involved in the production.
+According to speculations, the Czech armament group Aero Vodochody will be involved in the production.

 Now the participating governments want to conclude an agreement on „development, procurement and initial flight operations“.
 According to the Ministry of Defence, the „realization phase“ could begin in a year’s time.
 After four years a first prototype should be finished.

-Image: The first model of the „Eurodrone“ (European Medium-Altitude Long-Endurance Remotely Piloted Aircraft – MALE RPAS) was shown at the start of the 2018 ILA Berlin Air Show (Airbus).
+Image: The first model of the „Eurodrone“ (European Medium-Altitude Long-Endurance Remotely Piloted Aircraft – MALE RPAS) was shown at the start of the 2018 ILA Berlin Air Show (all rights reserved Airbus).